Designing a Global Employee Support Experience

 Focus: Emotionally safe flow

-Employee support features are often used in moments of stress, when users need help quickly and without friction.
-In this product, employees could reach professional support either by starting an online chat or by booking an online session with a specialist, depending on availability and eligibility.
+Employee support is often accessed in high-stress moments, where clarity and speed are critical.
+In this product, users could reach professional support either through real-time chat or by booking a session with a specialist, depending on availability and eligibility.

 Understanding the problem space